marcojunio/Ambev.DeveloperEvaluation/README.md

 1) Run docker compose to iniciate the conteiners
 2) Run the command update-database to create tables in database.
 If it doesn't work look the appsettings conection string.
 By default the port postgresql 5432 is exposed.
-3) Use swagger (or another toool) to create your user.
+3) Use swagger (or another tool) to create your user.
 Post to /api/Users

 ## User